deephaven/web-client-ui/README.md

 - `npm install` : Install all dependencies and automatically bootstrap packages.
 Should be run before any of the other steps.
 - `npm start`: Start building all packages and watching them (when possible).
 Use when you're developing, and your changes will be picked up automatically.
 - `npm test`: Start running tests in all packages and watching (when possible).
 Use when you're developing, and any breaking changes will be printed out automatically.

-  Log messages from our log package are disabled by default in tests in [jest.setup.ts](./jest.setup.ts).
-To change the log level, set the `DH_LOG_LEVEL` env variable.
-For example, to enable all log messages run `DH_LOG_LEVEL=4 npm test`.

-  Note that log messages from other sources such as react prop types will still be printed since they do not go through our logger.

-  If you want to collect coverage locally, run `npm test -- --coverage`
+See [Unit tests](#unit-tests) for more details.
 - `npm run build`: Create a production build of all packages.
 Mainly used by CI when packaging up a production version of the app.
 - `npm run preview`: Runs the Vite preview server for the built code-studio, embed-grid, and embed-chart.
 These will open on ports 4000, 4010, and 4020.
 - `npm run e2e`: Runs the Playwright end-to-end tests locally.
-- `npm run e2e:headed`: Runs end-to-end tests in headed mode debug mode.
-Useful if you need to debug why a particular test isn't work.
-For example, to debug the `table.spec.ts` test directly, you could run `npm run e2e:headed -- ./tests/table.spec.ts`.
+See [E2E Tests](#e2e-tests) for more details.

 If your DHC address is different from the default `http://localhost:10000`, edit `.env.local` in each package to point to your local DHC.
 This is needed for the session websocket and for things like notebooks to be proxied correctly by Vite.